KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 The main reason for this is that the state of the document has an impact on its accessibility.
 As discussed in the behavioural model,  Knowage defines role types (administrator, developer, tester, user).
 States are compatible with the corresponding role type.
 Administrators can change the state of documents at any time.
 Developers can not access only the documents with test state.
 Testers   can not see documents in development or suspended state.
 Users can execute only documents in released state.
 Note that a tester may   change the state of a document from test back to development.

-In KnowageER you may also decide to temporary lock a document while he is working with it: it is enough to set the **Lock by user** item to True.
+In KnowageER you may also decide to temporary "lock" a document while he is working with it: it is enough to set the **Lock by user** item to True.
 This prevent other developers from modifying the same document you are working on.

 Template Versioning
 ^^^^^^^^^^^^^^^^^^^

 When you register a document on the Server, you need to associate a template to it.
 Click on **Browse** next to **Template** and upload the template from your local file system.
 You may have edited the template by hand or using the Studio designer.
 Clearly you will not have to upload the template if you are using the automatic deploy from the Studio.

-Knowage Server supports versioning of uploaded templates, as shown in :numref:`templateversionforanalydoc`.
+Knowage Server supports versioning of uploaded templates, as shown below.
 To view them in the document detail window, click on   **Show document templates** in the right panel.
 All templates are saved with their date and name, and can be easily restored or   deleted.
 To restore a template, choose it in the list by clicking on the selector, then remember to save: the new template will be   uploaded.
 Using the same list you can download or delete a template.

 .. _templateversionforanalydoc:
 .. figure:: media/image70.png